Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 2. torch.utils.DataLoader

-The code below downloads the FashionMNIST dataset, notice the train=True this means what is downloaded (training data in this instance).
-To get test data we can set train=False
+e.g. The code below downloads the FashionMNIST dataset, notice the train=True this means what is downloaded (training data in this instance).
+To not retrive training data we can set train=False

 training_data = datasets.FashionMNIST(